josek98/pywgraph/README.md

 # np.array([0, 0])
 ```

-<span style="color:red; font-weight:bold;">WARNING!!</span> Inverse operation and neutral element will change in the future.
-Inverse operation will be change to just inverse, a function that given an element returns its opposite element.
-The `Group.neutral_element` property will be change to `Group.identity` in the future.

 #### General weights for edges

 Now that we introduce how to construct a group we will se how to use it to provide elements of an arbitrary group as weights of an edge.
 To do so you just need to create the group and add it as a parameter in the constructor of edge.